Iterative Vision-and-Language Navigation: Experiments and Results

 \subsection{Semantic Map Memory in \benchmarkce}

 Agents in \benchmarkce\ complete long tours (average of 50 R2R episodes per tour) using low-level actions, resulting in some tours requiring over two thousand actions.
-Storing tour memory as an unstructured vector that is updated per-step (as in the \model{TourCMA}/\model{PoolCMA}/\model{PoolEndCMA} agents) is not likely to effectively remember the environment and Transformer-based agents may face adverse scaling.
-We instead consider a structured memory in the form of a metric map of semantics and occupancy.
-We present results varying: the map source \{Ground Truth, Inferred via RedNet\}; mapping procedure during training \{Episodic, Iterative, Known\}; and mapping procedure during evaluation \{Episodic, Iterative, Known\} on \benchmarkce\ in \tabref{tab:semantic_results} for a total of 18 settings.
-Note that `Ground-Truth' agents have access to oracle semantic and occupancy information and evaluations performed with the `Known' mapping procedure assume a pre-explored environment.
-These methods are not valid submissions to \benchmarkce\ and are provided for analysis.
+Storing tour memory as an unstructured vector that is updated per-step (as in the \model{TourCMA}/\model{PoolCMA}/\model{PoolEndCMA} agents) does not effectively remember the environment, and Transformer-based agents may face adverse scaling.
+We instead consider a \textit{structured} memory in the form of a metric map of semantics and occupancy.
+We present results varying: the map source \{Ground Truth, Inferred via RedNet\}; mapping procedure during training \{Episodic, Iterative, Known\}; and mapping procedure during evaluation \{Episodic, Iterative, Known\} on \benchmarkce\ in \tabref{tab:semantic_results} for a total of 18 settings.\footnote{`Ground-Truth' agents have access to oracle semantic and occupancy information and evaluations performed with the `Known' mapping procedure assume a pre-explored environment.
+These methods do not constitute valid submissions to the \benchmarkce\ leaderboard, but are provided for analysis.}

-\paragraph{Map-based memory can leverage prior experience.} Across all map sources and map procedures during training, we find agents perform better with iteratively-updated maps that persists across tours (Eval: It.) than with episodic maps that are reset between episodes (Eval: Ep.).
-This difference validates an assumption of \paradigm: information gathered from previous episodes in a tour can benefit instruction-following with novel instructions along novel paths.
+\paragraph{Map-based memory can leverage prior experience.} Across all map sources and map procedures during training, we find agents perform better with iteratively-updated maps persisting across tours (Eval: It.) than with episodic maps reset between episodes (Eval: Ep.).
+This difference confirms that information gathered from previous episodes in a tour can benefit following novel instructions along novel paths.
 This effect is strongest when the agent was trained with iteratively-updated maps (Train: It.) with \metric{t-nDTW} improving by 3-4\% for ground truth (row 4 vs.~5) and RedNet-inferred maps (row 13 vs.~14).
-Unsurprisingly, models trained on episodic maps find the least benefit from iteratively-updated maps (row 1 vs.~2 and 10 vs.~11), suggesting that utilizing semantic map memory beyond the current episode is a learned skill.
+Models trained on episodic maps find the least benefit from iteratively-updated maps (row 1 vs.~2 and 10 vs.~11), suggesting utilizing semantic map memory beyond the current episode is a learned skill.